galaxyproject/galaxy-hub/src/teach/best-practices/index.md

 ---
 autotoc: true
-title: Best Practices fro Teaching
+title: Best Practices for Teaching
 ---

 # Use the Best Compute Platform